-The (PDF, 249 KB) defines and clarifies the standards of behaviour expected of University staff members in their relationships within the University community, and between the University and the wider community.
+The Code of Conduct defines and clarifies the standards of behaviour expected of University staff members in their relationships within the University community, and between the University and the wider community.
 You are required to read and understand this document.

 The Holidays Act 2003 sets out the minimum provisions for annual leave entitlement for fixed-term and casual staff members.

 - Fixed-term staff members who are employed for less than 12 months are paid holiday pay on either a pay-as-you-go basis of 8% or in a lump sum of 8% at the end of their fixed-term employment.

 - Fixed-term staff members who are employed for more than 12 months are entitled to four weeks of paid annual leave, upon the completion of each period of 12 months continuous employment.
 You apply for this leave via UC People - for instructions and access see the Plan and Apply for Annual Leave process in the HR Toolkit.
 (If you are unable to access this link ask your Departmental/School Administrator to obtain the instructions for you).

 Casual staff members receive 8% holiday pay on a pay-as-you-go basis, along with each wage payment.